 Being fit and strong enough to have an active birth is incredibly important.
 It will help you manage the pain, have the endurance to get through labour, and maximise your recovery.

-The key is to incorporate both cardiovascular fitness and muscle strengthening into your exercise regime.
+o n On The key is to incorporate both cardiovascular fitness and muscle strengthening into your exercise regime.
 What exercise you do will depend on what you enjoy, but I believe a good mixture of exercise is brisk walking, swimming or aqua aerobics, and Pilates and Yoga.
 To read more on safe exercise during pregnancy click here.

 5. Attend a Birth Course (with your partner).